vatsalparikh07/100-days-of-data-science-challenge/Dayy 17. Amazon Review Sentiment Analysis with LDA/Readme.md

 # Amazon Review Sentiment Analysis with LDA

-# 📊 Sentiment Analysis & Topic Modeling with LDA

-**Day 17 of 100 Days of Data Science 🚀**

 ## 📝 Project Overview
 This project focuses on analyzing **Amazon customer reviews** using **Latent Dirichlet Allocation (LDA) for topic modeling** and **Logistic Regression for sentiment classification**.
 The goal is to **identify key themes in reviews** and classify sentiment as **positive or negative** using text data.